-CentOS is available on Azure.
+CentOS images are available on Azure.
 Here we share how to install CentOS on Azure.
 Plus, we cover the fifth CentOS 7 release on Azure — and how to get support.

 Here's are the basics of how to install CentOS 7.4 on Azure.

 1. Create a VM on Azure

 First, you'll need to create a VM on Azure.
 You can do this by using a script.

 Next, you'll. open the VM you just created.

 Then, you'll select install CentOS 7 from the menu.

 Next, you'll follow the guided instructions to install CentOS 7 on Azure.
 You'll select:

 - Begin installation

 Experience award-winning CentOS Azure images from OpenLogic, including weekday email support.